sitepilot/stack/README.md

 * **WordPress** - Installed when `container_type` is set to `wordpress`.

 If software does not need to be installed, it will be automatically removed from the container.

+## Security Vulnerabilities

+Please don't disclose security-related issues publicly.
+If you discover a security vulnerability within Laravel, please send an email to support at support@sitepilot.io.
+All security vulnerabilities will be promptly addressed.